hhelium/CRL/README.md

-# CRL: Controlled Robot Language
+# Common Language: Controlled Robot Language

 This reporsitory contains grammar for Natural Language Interface (an extension of Controlled Natural Language, but specified for robotic applications) and its vocabulary.